- Launch Date September 08, 2016

 Numerous astrobiologists supported by the NASA Astrobiology Program will be taking part in studying materials returned by the OSIRIS-REx mission.

 The Astrobiology Analytical Laboratory (AAL) of the Goddard Center for Astrobiology (GCA) is dedicated to the study of organic compounds derived from past and future sample return missions, and is an active participant in the OSIRIS-REx mission.
-The GCA is a member of the NASA Astrobiology Institute (NAI) (CAN 7).
+The GCA was a member of the NASA Astrobiology Institute (NAI) (CAN 7).